Teaching Children with Special Needs: Complete Career Guide

 You will be required to fill out a logbook with your hours, and you’ll regularly have someone enter the classroom to assess your performance.
 The practical element of the course is the most important and gets assessed the harshest.

 This is because at the end of the day, what you’re practising in placement is what you will be required to do every single day once you become qualified.

 Courses for Special Needs Education

-You can start out your quest to become a special needs teacher by completing a BA in Education and then entering Special Needs postgraduate courses or by choosing an undergraduate degree that includes special needs teaching aspects.
+You can start out your quest to become a special needs teacher by completing an Education course.
+There’s plenty to choose from, including a Certificate III in Education Support or the very popular Bachelor of Education and then entering Special Needs postgraduate courses or by choosing an undergraduate degree that includes special needs teaching aspects.

 Special Needs Teaching Methods

 Special needs teaching is an incredibly complex and fast-paced type of position.
 No two days will ever be the same, and unfortunately, every child will respond differently to your methods.
 Such a role must understand how different disabilities work and what methods work best based on the type of disability.

 You can roughly divide disability into four branches; physical, developmental, sensory and behavioural.
 This includes teaching kids with learning disabilities like ADHD, above-average intelligence (gifted) and children who are on the autism spectrum, as well as children with physical disabilities.